tylerlaberge/Jasper/README.md

 Jasper's main points that seperate it from other BDD frameworks suchs as [lettuce](https://github.com/gabrielfalcao/lettuce), and [behave](https://github.com/behave/behave) are that:

-* Test's are run *asynchronously*, making it very easy and intuitave to write tests for asynchonous code.
+* Tests are run *asynchronously*, making it very easy and intuitive to write tests for asynchronous code.

 * Features are described within .py files, exactly how you would write normal python code.
 No need to learn the syntax of a domain-specific language in order to define your features like other frameworks require.